Curb Public Scholars Program

 Each spring, graduate students are invited to propose projects that apply creative expression to an issue raised by their dissertation or other research involving the broader community.
 We typically select 4-8 applications each year for these two year appointments.

 Our current scholars are exploring how the arts can be used for adults with Aphasia, neighborhood design as envisioned by Nashville middle and high school aged students, using drone technology as a tool to study emergency response and recovery times after natural disasters occur, exploring pandemic literature to create poetry during Covid-19, and using photography as a way for Nashville’s female homeless to tell their stories.
 Learn more about the types of Public Scholar projects we support here.

-Our newest cohort of Public Scholars can be found here.
-The 2021-2022 cohort will be selected next spring, with the call for applications available in March.
+Our next cohort of scholars, for 2021-2023, will be selected this April with the call for applications available in March 2021.

 Poetry Workshop Advertisement